-Early in 2016, Warren Editions collaborated with Diane Victor on a new series of etchings, including 2 works using a direct gravure technique that capture Victor’s smoke drawings in the intaglio medium.
+Zhané Warren started working with Diane Victor in January 2016.
+Amongst the etchings made was 2 works using the photogravure technique that capture Victor’s smoke drawings in the intaglio medium.

 For Victor, the correlation between the medium and the message is of great importance across her oeuvre, and she first began to use smoke as a drawing medium in 2005 to portray the people that she came across at an HIV soup kitchen in the Eastern Cape.
 The fugitive and unstable nature of the smoke ran parallel to the fragility and vulnerability of her subjects’ lives.
 Since then, Victor’s subject matter has expanded to include portraits of prisoners awaiting trial, missing persons and animals farmed for food.